jweezy24/Twitter_bot_project/README.md

 pip install -r ./requirements.txt
 ```

-You will also need a token within a environment variable `APIKEY`, `APISECRET`, `TWITTERUSER`, and `TWITTERPASS` to properly run the python twitter bot code.
+You will also need some tokens within a environment variable `APIKEY`, `APISECRET`, `TWITTERUSER`, and `TWITTERPASS` to properly run the python twitter bot code.

 ## Authors